 A safe environment with caring teachers provides the framework for academic, physical, spiritual and social activities.
 Spiritual activities include weekly chapel, daily Bible lessons, character development lessons, and relating the wonder of God’s creation in reading enrichment time, their science units, and daily interactions.
 Music is integrated into lessons through the curriculum and chapel.
 Social development is encouraged during a daily playtime, recess, and units in social studies that help the children become aware of the community around them.

 Field trips are an essential part of a pre-kindergarten’s learning experiences, such as a trip with their class to a working farm.

-The morning pre-school takes place from 8:10 a.m. to noon.
+The morning pre-school takes place from 8:10 to 11:30 a.m.
 If a full day is chosen, students stay until 3 p.m., which includes lunch, recess, a rest/nap time, and enrichment activities before they are dismissed to go home.

 If you are looking for information about our Kindergarten program (K5), click here.

 Our Patriot Preschool program is specifically designed to prepare children for success in kindergarten.
 It is academically advanced and accelerated to ensure an easy transition into kindergarten.
 Learning is fun and exciting at this age and the children are motivated through songs, challenges, and games.
 Curious minds are challenged by exploration into new ideas and concepts.

 Phonics – As the year progresses, the children learn 44 basic sounds of the English language and apply their phonics skills to reading.
 Guided activities teach these young learners initial letter sounds and alphabet recognition.
 Phonemic awareness happens through practice, drill, and reinforcement.
 Children learn to read using a phonics based program.